SiegeEngineers/WololoKingdoms/README.md

 	- Longboat hotkey for Caravels
 	- Wonder hotkey for Palisade Gates and Feitorias
 - There may be other things not working properly, I will add them to this list when they are reported

-## Known issues
-- If you use the [HD compatibility patch](http://aoccs.net/) Voobly may throw [this error message](https://i.imgur.com/zCj3NcM.png) at you but it can safely be ignored.
-The reason is that the converter renamed the `compatslp` folder to fix [interface issues](https://imgur.com/a/xouXF).
-- If you your aoc installation is in a different language than english, you might get an error message containing "EILSEQ".
-In this case, run the installer again and deselect "Create offline installation".
-You will only be able to play via Voobly because there's an issue generating the language files needed for offline use.

 ## Keep in mind
 The Forgotten team has made a fantastic work with their expansions and, while this is probably not the way they expected their expansions to be played, I hope they can understand that many people are disapointed with the current state of AOE2HD engine.